Frequently Asked Questions

 We provide free water stations throughout the festival site.
 You are very welcome to bring an empty bottle to refill throughout the day.

 Campers may bring a personal allowance of food and drink to consume on the campsite.
-No BBQs or fires allowed on the festival campground.
+No disposable BBQs or fires allowed on the festival campground.
 You may bring a small camping stove with camping gas canisters (up to 2.7 kg in gas weight), which must be used outside your tent.
 Glass is allowed on the campsite.
 Campers will have access to a free water tap.

-*Baby and toddler foods excepted
+*Baby food and milk excepted